-Corinthian Students Face Difficult Choices After Shutdown INDUSTRY, Calif. — Students lining up at now-closed Corinthian Colleges are being told that if their credits are transferred to another school they won’t qualify to have their loans discharged.
+Corinthian Students Face Difficult Choices After Shutdown By admin in Finance April 30, 2015 INDUSTRY, Calif. — Students lining up at now-closed Corinthian Colleges are being told that if their credits are transferred to another school they won’t qualify to have their loans discharged.
 That puts many in a difficult situation: If they find a college willing to accept their credits, they may still have to redo many of the classes and continue to be saddled with debt.
 Students gathered Tuesday at Corinthian subsidiary Everest College in Industry, California, were greeted by other for-profit schools that offered to look at their coursework.
 But several students say they’ve lost faith in for-profit trade schools that have come under scrutiny for misleading advertising on job placement after graduation.
 Corinthian Colleges announced Sunday it was shutting down its remaining 28 ground campuses, displacing about 16,000 students.